Academic Regulations

 Students who fail to graduate by their final semester have, in effect, been withdrawn from the College and therefore must apply for readmission within a two-year period in order to have an opportunity to complete the degree.
 If they do not complete their degree within two years, then they may be permanently withdrawn.

 To apply for readmission, students must have successfully completed no fewer than 90 points of academic credit and earned a GPA of no less than 2.0.
-Students must fulfill the degree and major or concentration requirements in place at the point of original matriculation.
+Students must fulfill the degree and major requirements in place at the point of original matriculation.

 Readmission will be predicated upon the assessment of the student's ability to successfully complete the degree within one calendar year.
-Inquiries regarding readmission should be directed to the Berick Center for Student Advising
+Inquiries regarding readmission should be directed to the Berick Center for Student Advising.

 Readmission